All Episodes

 Wow.

-Another one, Cleveland Browns player, I think is charged with murder.
+Another one, Cleveland Browns player, I think, is charged with murder.

-There is clearly, clearly something happening within the NFL's cultural feeder system that they're going to have to get their arms around and deal with.
+There is clearly, clearly something happening within the NFL's cultural feeder system that they're going to have to get their arms around and deal with, or they're going to be in deep, deep doo-doo.

-Twenty-seven NFL players have been arrested since the Super Bowl, and you know, a lot of people are going to say, Rush, it's the concussions.
+And, you know, a lot of people are going to say, Rush, it's the concussions.

 A lot of the lawyers are going to say, it's the concussions.